 9) Paragon Backup & Recovery CE

-Its standout capability is creating reliable full disk image backups for complete system protection, alongside flexible support for more targeted file-level backups when applicable.
-The Community Edition enhances efficiency by utilising Full, Incremental and Differential backup methods.
-Users can manage multiple backup sets within the application, automate operations with flexible scheduling, apply password protection, create bootable recovery media, utilise compression and save images in common VHD or VHDX formats.
+The standout capability of this tool is in creating reliable disk imaging-based backups for complete Windows (64-bit) system protection, alongside flexible support for also making more targeted file-level backups.
+The Community Edition further enhances Windows backup efficiency by utilising Full, Incremental and Differential backup methodologies across both file-level and full disk image-based backups.

 - Powerful free edition